CBC Television local newscasts: Overview

 Currently, most CBC O&Os produce either a full-hour or a 30-minute local newscast during the early evening on weeknights.
 In addition, most stations air a late-night newscast for ten or thirty minutes at 11 p.m. following The National.
 This schedule varies for some stations depending on available resources or local considerations.
 CBET-DT Windsor previously aired its 90-minute evening newscast at 5:30 p.m. until the revamping of CBC's local news operations in October 2015 (it now airs for 30 minutes beginning at 5:59 p.m.), while CBNT-DT St. John's formerly aired CBC News: Here & Now - Early Edition at 5:30 p.m.
 Newfoundland Time until October 2015, followed by the hour-long CBC News: Here & Now at 6:00 p.m.
 NT.

-Local evening newscasts are produced in all three Maritime provinces, but a single late-night newscast for the region is produced at CBHT-DT Halifax.
-Likewise, the Alberta stations in Calgary and Edmonton produce their own evening newscasts, but a single late-night provincial newscast is produced in Edmonton at CBXT-DT.
+Local evening newscasts are produced in all three Maritime provinces, but a single late-night newscast for the region was produced at CBHT-DT Halifax.
+In November 2024, the CBC announced that it would introduce local late-night newscasts across its four Atlantic Canada stations.
+Likewise, the Alberta stations in Calgary and Edmonton produce their own evening newscasts, but a single late-night provincial newscast (CBC Alberta News) is produced in Edmonton at CBXT-DT.

-Due to unique circumstances and needs in Northern Canada, two local television newscasts are aired by CBC North in that region.
-The 30 minute-long CBC News: Northbeat (5:00 p.m.
-CT / 6:00 p.m.
-ET) features local news in English and several Aboriginal languages (translated with English subtitles).
-This is followed by a 30-minute newscast in Inuktitut, Igalaaq (ᐃᒐᓛᖅ, "Window").
-CBC North does not carry a late-night newscast of its own, and simulcasts CBC Edmonton News instead.
+To serve Indigenous communities within Northern Canada, CBC North broadcasts two 30-minute evening newscasts: Northbeat—which is presented in English and several Aboriginal languages (translated with English subtitles), and Igalaaq (ᐃᒐᓛᖅ, "Window")—a newscast presented in the Inuit language of Inuktitut.
+CBC North does not carry a weekend newscast of its own, instead simulcasting CBC Alberta News.

 Until 2011, CBUT-DT Vancouver was the only CBC O&O to produce weekend newscasts, with half-hour programs on Saturday nights at 10:30 p.m. (after Hockey Night in Canada) and Sundays at 11:00 p.m.
 On October 15, 2011, CBLT added a half-hour 6 p.m. newscast on Saturdays, and a ten-minute news bulletin on Sundays at 10:55 p.m.; CBRT-DT Calgary would also join CBUT and CBLT in carrying weekend local news programming during the fall of 2011, and CBNT-DT St. John's launched a local weekend newscast in the spring of 2012, as part of a five-year strategy by the CBC to improve its services to six million Canadian homes unserved or underserved by CBC's radio, television and internet services.

 On September 2, 2013, CBET Windsor expanded its early evening newscast to 90 minutes from 5:30 to 7 p.m., while its 11 p.m. newscast was replaced by CBLT's newscast at that time, differing from most CBC O&Os in other markets where the station carries both an early and late evening newscast of its own.
 Asha Tomlinson became anchor of the expanded newscast, replacing Amanda Ferguson, who became anchor during Susan Pedler's maternity leave.